Graded geometry and generalized reduction: Coisotropic reduction of GC and Dirac structures

 and the fact that $TN+TN^\pi$ and $F$ have constant rank ensure that $\mathrm{Ann}(TN+TN^\pi)$ has a local frame given by restrictions of differentials of functions on $M$ (cf. \cite[Lem.~1]{CaFa}).
 Now supposing that $F$ is spanned by $X_{f_i}|_N$ and writing $Y=a^i X_{f_i}$, we have $\pounds_Y\pi = -X_{a^i}\wedge X_{f_i}$.
 For $\alpha \in \mathrm{Ann}(TN^\pi)$, it follows that $(\pounds_Y \pi)^\sharp (\alpha)=-\alpha(X_{a^i}) X_{f_i} \in F$, showing that \eqref{eq:(b)} holds.

 Since $\pi_{quot}$ is parallel, it gives rise to a Poisson structure $\pi_{red}$ on $\underline{N}$ in such a way that $L_{red}=\mathrm{graph}(\pi_{red})$.
-This construction matches the reduction of Poisson structures in \cite[Thm.~3]{CaFa}; in particular, when $N$ is coisotropic, $L_{red}$ corresponds to the Poisson structure obtained by coisotropic reduction (c.f. \cite[Ex.
-4.2]{Za}). \end{itemize}
+This construction matches the reduction of Poisson structures in \cite[Thm.~3]{CaFa}; in particular, when $N$ is coisotropic, $L_{red}$ corresponds to the Poisson structure obtained by coisotropic reduction (cf. \cite[Ex.
+4.2]{Za}). \end{itemize} $\diamond$ \end{ex}